uspgamedev/luasteam/docs/user_stats.rst

 .. function:: userStats.getLeaderboardName(steamLeaderboard)

-    :param leaderboard steamLeaderboard: A leaderboard handle obtained from :func:`userStats.findLeaderboard` or :func:`userStats.findOrCreateLeaderboard`.
+    :param uint64 steamLeaderboard: A leaderboard handle obtained from :func:`userStats.findLeaderboard` or :func:`userStats.findOrCreateLeaderboard`.
     :returns: (`string`) The name of the leaderboard.
 Returns an empty string if the leaderboard handle is invalid.
     :SteamWorks: `GetLeaderboardName <https://partner.steamgames.com/doc/api/ISteamUserStats#GetLeaderboardName>`_